poetaman/arttime/README.md

 Please follow these steps:
 1. Open a "Terminal" application on your computer.
 2. Clone or download arttime git repository to a preferred location.
 Cloning is the preferred method to get future updates via ``git pull``.
-For macOS users who get a notification to install developer tools when they run git clone, prefer download instead.
+For macOS users who get a notification to install developer tools when they run git clone and don't know what that means, prefer download instead.
 Choose a preffered location wisely for future references, updates (clones only), and re-installations.
 - Clone:
 ```
 cd <preferred_location>